 The Figure of the Lord in the Book of Moses

-And why he's Heavenly Father, not Jesus Christ
+And why he's Heavenly Father, not Jesus Christ.

-Since the Restoration, most members of The Church of Jesus Christ of Latter-day Saints and their Prophets alike have embraced the doctrine that the Lord referenced throughout our canon is none other than Jesus Christ.
+Since the Restoration, members of The Church of Jesus Christ of Latter-day Saints and their leaders alike have embraced the doctrine that the Lord referenced throughout our canon is none other than Jesus Christ.
 This traditional view has shaped our understanding of Jesus Christ and the narratives of our scripture.
 However, a meticulous examination of the Book of Moses challenges these long-held assumptions, compelling us to reevaluate who the figure of the Lord truly is.
 Within the profound revelations imparted to the prophet Moses lies a pattern that is impossible to ignore—the deliberate separation of the Lord from the Only Begotten.

 The Book of Moses is a work of scripture extracted from a portion of the Joseph Smith Translation (JST)—a revision of the Biblical texts made by Joseph Smith before his death.
 Although unfinished, it made some unique and rather interesting changes to some of our religion's oldest and most fascinating texts.
-While there are numerous notable additions and revisions to the portion known as the Book of Moses which spans from Genesis 1–6:13, my focus today is on the figure of the Lord and why Heavenly Father, not Jesus Christ, is identified by the underlying name.
+While there are numerous notable additions and revisions to the portion known as the Book of Moses which spans Genesis 1–6:13, my focus today is on the figure of the Lord and why Heavenly Father, not Jesus Christ, is identified by the underlying name.

 ~ The following is commentary I'm using to construct this article.
 It's not meant to be read on its own. ~

 So, right at the very beginning, the Book of Moses starts with the declaration that it is a record of the words spoken to Moses by God.
-God identifies himself as the Lord God Almighty, and in Ch.
-1:6, he says, “And I have a work for thee, Moses, my son; and thou art in the similitude of mine Only Begotten; and mine Only Begotten is and shall be the Savior, for he is full of grace and truth; but there is no God beside me, and all things are present with me, for I know them all."
+God identifies himself as the Lord God Almighty, and in 1:6, he says, “And I have a work for thee, Moses, my son; and thou art in the similitude of mine Only Begotten; and mine Only Begotten is and shall be the Savior, for he is full of grace and truth; but there is no God beside me, and all things are present with me, for I know them all."

 The Lord God Almighty here speaks of his Only Begotten, something that we would all recognize as Heavenly Father talking about Jesus Christ.
-The “Almighty” appears to Moses in Ch.
-1:25, and I see no reason to believe this is anyone other than the Lord God Almighty who previously appeared and then momentarily withdrew.
-In Ch.
-1:31, Moses is blessed with the glory of the “Lord” and this is what allows him to stand in the presence of the “Lord God."
+The “Almighty” appears to Moses in 1:25, and I see no reason to believe this is anyone other than the Lord God Almighty who previously appeared and then momentarily withdrew.
+In 1:31, Moses is blessed with the glory of the “Lord” and this is what allows him to stand in the presence of the “Lord God."

-I likewise see no reason to read this as anyone other than Heavenly Father here, especially since in Ch.
-1:32 the “Lord God” says that he created all things through his word and identifies said word as his “Only Begotten.”
-In Ch.
-1:33, this same being speaks and details that he has created many worlds, all by his son, the “Only Begotten."
+I likewise see no reason to read this as anyone other than Heavenly Father here, especially since in 1:32 the “Lord God” says that he created all things through his word and identifies said word as his “Only Begotten.”
+In 1:33, this same being speaks and details that he has created many worlds, all by his son, the “Only Begotten."

-In Ch.
-1:36, Moses identifies the “Lord” as “God” once again, this character seems to be synonymous with the “Lord God” mentioned before and in the following verse.
-Ch.
+In 1:36, Moses identifies the “Lord” as “God” once again, this character seems to be synonymous with the “Lord God” mentioned before and in the following verse.
 1:39 seems to be either identifying Heavenly Father's own purpose, to bring about the eternal life and immortality of man, or it is intertextual with the New Testament where Jesus claims said purpose as his own.
 Of course, it would make sense that this is actually Heavenly Father's purpose which Jesus, in his unyielding humility, has made his own as he seeks to do the Father's will.

-In Ch.
-1:41, this being tells Moses that he will raise up anothe for the same purpose, and this likely pointing to Joseph Smith, though it could also be Jesus.
+In 1:41, this being tells Moses that he will raise up anothe for the same purpose, and this likely pointing to Joseph Smith, though it could also be Jesus.

-In Ch 2:1, the “Lord” speaks once again and identifies himself as the “Beginning and the End,” the “Almighty God,” and the father of the “Only Begotten.”
+In 2:1, the “Lord” speaks once again and identifies himself as the “Beginning and the End,” the “Almighty God,” and the father of the “Only Begotten.”
 This leads me to believe that this is still Heavenly Father speaking.
 The “Lord” goes on to detail how he created the Heaven and the Earth following the pattern found in the First Creation Account of Genesis 1 (and a minor portion of Genesis 2).

-This pattern continues without disruption until Ch.
-2:26, where “God” once again mentions his “Only Begotten” and in the following verse, interestingly declares that he made us in his own image and then switches in the same vers to declaring that we were made in the image of this “Only Begotten” in a unique breakaway change from the creation account we have.
+This pattern continues without disruption until 2:26, where “God” once again mentions his “Only Begotten” and in the following verse, interestingly declares that he made us in his own image and then switches in the same vers to declaring that we were made in the image of this “Only Begotten” in a unique breakaway change from the creation account we have.
 While this is odd, I would posit that it is likely just a mistake of man, and a minor textual error given the fact that the same verse contradicts itself.

 This story continues into Chapter 3 in the same pattern as the chapter divisions found in our scriptures today.
-The First Creation Account ends in Ch.
-3:3 and the Second Creation Account starts in Ch.
-3:4.
+The First Creation Account ends in 3:3 and the Second Creation Account starts in 3:4.
 Now we again have the “Lord God” speaking, and I see no reason yet to take this as anyone other than Heavenly Father.
-The “Lord God” identifies himself as “God” in Ch.
-3:9, but then goes right back to being called the “Lord God."
+The “Lord God” identifies himself as “God” in 3:9, but then goes right back to being called the “Lord God."

-In Ch.
-3:18, the “Lord God” speaks to his “Only Begotten” marking him still as Heavenly Father.
+In 3:18, the “Lord God” speaks to his “Only Begotten” marking him still as Heavenly Father.
 This pattern continues without further change or disruption until the end of the chapter.

 Chapter 4 continues the story from before, and in the very first verse the “Lord God” once again denotes his “Only Begotten,” this time referring to Chapter 1 where the Satan appeared and was banished in the name of the “Only Begotten.”
-In Ch.
-4:2, the “Lord God” begins to speak of the Divine Council and in verse 3 once again separates himself form his “Only Begotten."
+In 4:2, the “Lord God” begins to speak of the Divine Council and in verse 3 once again separates himself form his “Only Begotten."

 The following verses begin to pattern after the story of Adam and Eve in the garden leading up to their partaking of the fruit.
-Ch.
 4:6 switches from using “Lord God” to “God:” once more, and continues after this new pattern until verse 14 where this once again reverts back to “Lord God."

 The following verses feature minor changes from our version of this story, and the pattern remains the same as to the characters in the interaction.
-Ch.
 4:28 once again identifies the “Lord God” in this story as being the father of the “Only Begotten,” showing us that this has not changed and remains clear.

-Chapter 5 continues where Chapter 4 leaves off with no change in regards to the figure of the “Lord God,” but does switch after verse 1 to the “Lord” after the “Lord God” refers to him as such.
-In verses 7-9 this language is done away with altogether, and the distinction becomes very firmly between the “Father” and the “Only Begotten."
+Chapter 5 continues where Chapter 4 leaves off with no change in regards to the figure of the “Lord God,” but does switch after verse 1 to the “Lord” after the “Lord God” refers to him as suIn verses 7-9 this language is done away with altogether, and the distinction becomes very firmly between the “Father” and the “Only Begotten."

 Following verse 9, verse 10 switches from calling Heavenly Father “Lord” and begins referring to him as “God” once more.
 Verse 14 says, “And the Lord God called upon men by the Holy Ghost everywhere and commanded them that they should repent;” and I think this figure of the “Lord God” is still Heavenly Father.
 I see on reason to believe it to be anyone else yet.